gabrie1-s/Dense-Encoder-ECG-Filter/README.md

 * Notch filter

 ## Filtering Results
+The results are presented in table below, showing the average MAE and RMSE metrics for all signals in the test set.
+Standard deviations are shown in parentheses.

 |  |  RMSE  |  MAE  |
 | --- |  ---  |  ---  |
 |TiDE Filter | 0.042(±0.048)| 0.03(±0.038)|